seanox/spring-webdav/manual/getting-started.md

 The WebDAV relevant annotations always have a reference to methods which are called by the WebDAV implementation.
-The methods generally have no fixed signature and use the data types of used arguments as placeholders which are then filled with the available data.
+The methods generally have no fixed signature, no naming conventions and use the data types of used arguments as placeholders which are then filled with the available data.
 Unknown placeholders are ignored and used with `null`.
 Multiple used placeholders are filled with the same data instances.

+__@WebDavMapping__ supports the following data types as arguments:

+- __URI__ Path of the virtual entity.
+- __Properties__ Collector with relevant runtime, request and meta information as a nested case-insensitive map.
+- __MetaProperties__ MetaProperties, read-only collector with all attributes of the virtual entity.
+- __MetaOutputStream__ OutputStream with meta information for the response header.

+No return value is expected.

+Some more notes about the Sitemap.

+The annotations supports callbacks and expression, which will be described later.
+During initialization, primarily the mapping and path of the virtual entities are validated.
+If faults are detected, this causes a ServletException in the filter and the initialization is aborted.
+The behavior is therefore comparable to the mapping in Spring.

+If errors occur at runtime in callbacks, expressions or during automatic conversion of return values, this causes an error log entry, but processing is not interrupted.
+In this case the value `null` is used.

 TODO: